 • Vista limited ReadyBoost to a single memory device; in Windows 7 you can allocate ReadyBoost cache on multiple memory devices at the same time.
 When spread across multiple devices performance might not be as fast as when ReadyBoost cache comes from a single device, however.

 To allocate space on a memory device for ReadyBoost, right-click the drive icon in Windows Explorer, and then click the ReadyBoost tab in its Properties dialog box.
 Figure 27.1 shows two different UFDs in use on an x64 Windows 7 machine; the Properties dialog box on the left comes from an NTFS-formatted UFD (NTFS or exFAT are required to create a ReadyBoost cache file greater than 4GB in size), while the box on the right is from a FAT-32 formatted UFD (mixing and matching works fine).

 In Windows 7, ReadyBoost cache works with multiple devices, where not all formats need be identical.

 Windows 7 depends on proper BIOS settings to enable it to detect and use hardware correctly.
 At a minimum, your drives should be properly configured in the system BIOS, and your CPU type and speed should be properly set (either in the BIOS or on the motherboard, depending on the system).
 Thanks to some clever work by Microsoft's engineers, Windows 7 boots faster than other 32-bit versions of Windows, but you can improve boot speed further with these tips:

-• Set up your BIOS boot order to start with drive C: so that you can skip the floppy stepper
+• Set up your BIOS boot order to start with drive C: so that you can skip the floppy stepper motor test.

 • Disable floppy drive seek.